ansys/api-eigen-example/doc/source/users_guide/index.rst

 - The C++ gRPC projects: ``src/ansys/eigen/cpp/grpc``

 Each of these two directories also contains two projects: ``client`` and ``server`` which are the key modules for performing the demos.
-Let's look into each of the two sets of projects (REST and gRPC).
+This section is subdivided into each of the two sets of projects (REST and gRPC).

 ---------------------------------------
-The API REST Eigen Example C++ Projects
+The API REST Eigen Example C++ projects
 ---------------------------------------

-First of all, you would need to install the projects!
+First of all, you would need to install the projects.
 In order to do so, please follow the instructions in :ref:`getting_started`

-Assuming you have already installed them, let's do some simple includes:
+Assuming you have already installed them, start by doing some simple includes:

 .. code:: cpp